Author Meghan Cathlin On Her Debut Book And How To Live ‘Heart First’

 While skipping school, she befriended a homeless man who took on a father figure role.
 She spent a lot of time with him and other lost souls in fields in her neighborhood.
 The age difference wasn’t important to her, she said.
 It felt as if she had an escape from her difficult home life.

-She lied about her age at 14 so that she would work at a jewelry warehouse.
-At this time, she began attending school again and socializing more with peers her age.
+She lied about her age at 14 so that she would work at a jewelry supply store.
+Within a couple of years, she began attending school again and socializing more with peers her age.
 She went on to receive her high school degree, and then to college at University of the Incarnate Word.
-There, she majored in marketing in college, and landed her dream job in public relations at only 18.
+There, she majored in marketing in college, and landed her dream job working for a concert promoter.

 She decided she was going to prove everyone in her small, wealthy town who doubted and judged her for having an untraditional childhood.
 She got straight As in school and prioritized networking.
 This soon led to burn out.